BronwynMacDonald/TestRepo/docs/index.md

 detailed understanding of the distribution of climate vulnerabilities across Pacific salmon populations in Canada to better inform current and future management decisions, and support efforts to
 <a href="https://publications.gc.ca/collections/collection_2023/mpo-dfo/Fs144-70-2023-eng.pdf">adapt to the changing salmon landscape</a>.

-<a href="https://publications.gc.ca/collections/collection_2023/mpo-dfo/Fs144-70-2023-eng.pdf">More on climate change adaptation for Pacific salmon</a>.
+* <a href="https://publications.gc.ca/collections/collection_2023/mpo-dfo/Fs144-70-2023-eng.pdf">Climate change adaptation for Pacific salmon</a>.